Megadarshan/pinnacle-micro/super-admin/tenant/README.md

-# User_management Service
+# Tenant Service

-This is the User_management service
+This is the Tenant service

 Generated with

 ```
-micro new user_management
+micro new tenant
 ```

 ## Usage